zhenkewu/CFRL/docs/source/customizations/custom_agents.rst

 =========================

-In addition to :code:`FQI`, users can also define custom decision-making agents and use them in CFRL.
-A custom decision-agent often represents a pre-specified decision rule (e.g. making decisions randomly) or implements another reinforcement learning algorithm not provided by CFRL.
+In addition to :code:`FQI`, users can also define custom decision-making agents and use them in PyCFRL.
+A custom decision-agent often represents a pre-specified decision rule (e.g. making decisions randomly) or implements another reinforcement learning algorithm not provided by PyCFRL.

-To ensure a custom agent is compatible with CFRL, it must inherit from the :code:`Agent` class provided by the :code:`agents` module.
+To ensure a custom agent is compatible with PyCFRL, it must inherit from the :code:`Agent` class provided by the :code:`agents` module.
 That is,

 - The custom agent should be a subclass of :code:`Agent`.